Anúna: 2010–2022

-In November 2017 Anúna released a video, created by Michael McGlynn, of the piece "Shadow of the Lowlands" composed by Yasunori Mitsuda.
-Speaking of his first encounter with Anúna through their album "Deep Dead Blue", Mitsuda says "I felt that ANÚNA was a new type of chorus that I’d never heard before.
+In November 2017, Anúna released a video (created by Michael McGlynn) of the piece "Shadow of the Lowlands", composed by Yasunori Mitsuda.
+Speaking of his first encounter with Anúna through their album Deep Dead Blue, Mitsuda said "I felt that ANÚNA was a new type of chorus that I'd never heard before.
 My attention was drawn to the lead singer, Michael McGlynn, and I dreamt about making music with ANÚNA one day.
 After 20 years, my dream came true through the making of the game Xenoblade Chronicles 2".
 "Shadow of the Lowlands" is one of four that features on the soundtrack of the Nintendo Switch video game Xenoblade Chronicles 2.
-In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards 2017 for their contributions to the game.
-In April Anúna joined Mitsuda on stage in April for a series of full concert performances of music from Xenogears to celebrate the 20th anniversary of the release of the video game.
+In February 2018, the group won the Outstanding Ensemble category of the Annual Game Music Awards 2017 for their contributions to the game.
+In April, Anúna joined Mitsuda on stage in April for a series of full concert performances of music from Xenogears to celebrate its 20th anniversary.

-In November 2022, the group released a digital-only Christmas-themed album, recorded in Dublin.
-In December 2022, the group's leader announced that a pair of performances on December 3 would be their final public performances in Ireland, saying "After 35 years it has become increasingly apparent that ANÚNA doesn’t have a place within the Irish music community."
+In November 2022, the group released a digital-only Christmas-themed album recorded in Dublin.
+In December 2022, the group's leader announced that a pair of performances on December 3 would be their final public performances in Ireland, saying "After 35 years it has become increasingly apparent that ANÚNA doesn't have a place within the Irish music community."
+He mentioned that the Arts Council of Ireland rejected a grant request from the group in 2001.
 He further stated that the group would "continue to perform in Nth Ireland and in a private capacity at home" as well as touring internationally.